neo4j-partners/azure-resource-manager-neo4j/marketplace/neo4j-enterprise/README.md

-# marketplace
+# Neo4j Enterprise - Azure Marketplace

 This template is used by the Neo4j Azure Marketplace offer.
 It is not intended to be used outside the marketplace.

-Unless you are a Neo4j employee updating the Azure Marketplace listing, you probably want to be using either the Marketplace listing itself.
+Unless you are a Neo4j employee updating the Azure Marketplace listing, you should use the [Azure Marketplace listing](https://azuremarketplace.microsoft.com/marketplace/apps/neo4j.neo4j-ee) itself.

+---

+## Features

+### Secure Password Management

+The marketplace deployment uses Azure's secure string parameters to securely handle passwords:
+- Passwords are encrypted in deployment metadata using Azure platform encryption
+- Password entry is protected in the Azure Portal UI
+- Simple, straightforward password management

+## For Marketplace Users

+If you're deploying Neo4j from the Azure Marketplace, you'll be prompted to enter an admin password during deployment.

+---

+## For Neo4j Employees

 # Test the Template
 Documentation on how to do this is [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/test-toolkit).
 I haven't been able to get that working and have just used the portal.